 Olives: Everywhere, but flipping hard to find any to buy apart from in tourist packs.
 They use it for oil.

 Buying fish from a tiny boat in the bay next to your own bungalow is just so, so lovely and very satisfying.
 I didn’t half cock up cooking the small ones though.
 Needed a deep fat fryer for near-whitebait sized little chaps.
-OUT TRAVELLING:

 The small towns are really nice, even the ones on the south of the island (where nothing survived the great earthquake of 1953, so is ‘new’ buildings).
 Again, very laid back.
 We liked Sami.